 Here be dragons!

-National Storytelling Week 2021 provides the perfect opportunity to celebrate the legends of England’s dragons!
+St George’s Day marks the perfect time to celebrate the legends of England’s dragons!
 Landscapes associated with these fantastic beasts abound in every region – here we delve into the stories of five of our favourites…

 Dragon Hill, formerly part of Berkshire, is mythologised as the site where George slew the dragon before it could devour the King’s daughter.
 The beast’s spilt blood seared the grass, leaving a bare patch of chalk on the hilltop that remains to this day.